 "National survey results suggest that the primary motivation for gluten-free purchases may be the belief that such foods are generally healthier than their counterparts...
 And, yet, gluten-free packaged foods have one important thing in common: The majority of them are absolute junk."

 ~ Tamara Duker Freuman, M.S., R.D., C.D.N.

+As a Holistic Nutrition Educator, over and over I hear people say, "It's Gluten-Free" - like that's a GOOD thing!
 While reducing or avoiding gluten in our diet may be a healthier choice, especially for those with Celiac disease or "wheat intolerance", replacing it with highly refined gluten-free food products isn't a good idea.
 Just because an item in labeled "gluten-free" does NOT mean it's healthy!

-A healthy, gluten-free diet includes nutrient dense, anti-inflammatory foods such as healthy fats, lean clean proteins, organic produce, and gluten-free whole grain (rice, quinoa, buckwheat, amaranth, millet, etc.).
+A healthy, gluten-free diet includes nutrient dense, anti-inflammatory foods such as healthy fats, lean clean proteins, organic produce, and gluten-free whole grains (rice, quinoa, buckwheat, amaranth, millet, etc.).
 As always, if you choose to consume cookies, breads, and snack "foods", they should be consumed only as occasional treats - whether they're gluten-free or not.

 JoAnn Newton is a Holistic Nutrition Educator and Master Massage Therapist with a private practice in Graton, CA.

 Passionate about helping people transform their health through holistic nutrition, she facilitates the 23 day online Nutritional E-Cleanse Program with coaching, compassion, and humor.